What should I talk about in the first visit?

 I have reached my therapy goals.
 How do I end therapy?

-Talking with your therapist about ending your treatment is an important part of your care.
-Reviewing your work may feel awkward, but it is important to be able to assess your accomplishments and feel good about yourself.
-Saying goodbye is one of life’s great challenges, and having a termination visit is a good way to talk about growth and loss.
+Congratulations and well done!
+Talking through ending your treatment is an important part of your care.
+It is important to assess your accomplishments and feel good about yourself and your growth.
+At the same time, saying goodbye is one of life’s great challenges.